Mouse arm

 Treatment of mouse arm

-To relieve and prevent mouse arm, it is important to combine relief, ergonomic improvements and rehabilitative exercises.
+To relieve and prevent mouse arm, it is important to combine rest, ergonomic improvements, and rehabilitative exercises.

-First, you should identify and adjust factors that are causing the strain.
-This could include changing the angle of your arm, switching to an ergonomic keyboard, or adjusting your desk height.
-Consider using wrist rests and making sure your chair and computer monitor are properly adjusted.
+First, you should identify and adjust factors that cause the strain.
+This may involve changing the arm's angle, switching to an ergonomic keyboard, or adjusting the desk height.
+Feel free to use wrist support and make sure the chair and computer screen are correctly adjusted.

-In case of pain, short breaks, stretching and movements that promote circulation are recommended.
-A physiotherapist can help you with exercises that strengthen the muscles of the forearm and shoulder and improve mobility.
+In case of pain, short breaks, stretching, and circulation-promoting movements are recommended.
+A physiotherapist can help you with exercises that strengthen the forearm and shoulder muscles and improve mobility.

-- Ergonomic aids such as wrist rests or vertical mice
+- Ergonomic aids such as wrist rests or vertical mouse

-- Compression protection that reduces swelling and provides support
+- Compression sleeves that reduce swelling and provide support

 - Medication in the form of painkillers for severe discomfort